PRTG Manual: Define Lookups

 In our example, the lookup file has the following effect:

-If you want to change the status definitions of a specific channel, you basically have to do the following:
+If you want to change the status definitions of a channel, follow these steps:

-- Find out the (file) name of the default lookup file in the settings of the channel that you want to change the behavior for.
+1. Find out the (file) name of the default lookup file in the settings of the channel that you want to change the status definitions for.

 OR